n-mo92/nm_forest_thesis/README.md

 #### Acknowledgements

-A big thank you to Prof. Dr. Ross Purves for his supervision on this project.
-Thank you also to Dr. Abdesslam Chai-allah for providing his [Wiki4CES](https://github.com/achaiallah-hub/Wiki4CES) repository, as well as additional use information and encouragement.
+A sincere thank you to Prof. Dr. Ross Purves for his supervision on this project.
+Thank you also to Dr. Abdesslam Chai-allah for providing his [Wiki4CES](https://github.com/achaiallah-hub/Wiki4CES) repository, as well as additional information and encouragement.

 #### Contact Information